Chart Color Schemes

 Population growth drivers in Castle Hill are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilized.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends forecast a significant increase, with the area expected to grow by 17,316 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 36.1% over the 17-year period.
+By 2041, a significant population increase is forecasted for Castle Hill, with an expected growth of 17,319 persons, reflecting a total increase of 36.1% over the 17-year period.

 Frequently Asked Questions - Population